BenKuhnhaeuser/RattanID/README.md

 - Target file for retrieving genes
 - VSEARCH reference database

 This project is based on a collaboration between the Royal Botanic Gardens Kew and IKEA.
-More infos here: https://www.kew.org/science/our-science/projects/sustainable-rattan
+More infos can be found here: https://www.kew.org/science/our-science/projects/sustainable-rattan